-Windposts are regularly used in the construction industry, although other professions may come across them every so often.
+Windposts are designed to suit the construction industry, although other professions may come across them every so often.

 Windposts come in different shapes and sizes, and can be used for different purposes.

-But what exactly is a windpost?
-And what are the different types of windposts?
+But what exactly are the different types of windposts?
 If you want to learn more about windposts, we’ve got you covered – keep reading for our guide to using windposts.

 What Is A Windpost?